w3f/Grants-Program/applications/GreenLemon.md

 ### Ecosystem Fit

-NFT sales exceeded $17 billion in 2021, a 25,00% increase over total sales in 2020.
-2021, the year of NFT, also emerged in the context of the bull market cycle, the size of the NFT market showed an amazing growth trend, with a market capitalization of more than $10 billion.
+NFT sales reached $17.7 billion in 2021, up from $82.5 million in 2020 — a jump of more than 200 times.
+Total NFT profits when reselling or buying also skyrocketed from $12 million in 2020 to $5.4 billion in 2021.

 Sotheby's - a renowned auction house with a history of nearly 300 years - generated $7.3 billion in sales in 2021, of which 10% was in private transactions.

 This gives us confidence that anonymous trading, the act of buying and selling without revealing the identity of the trader, is just as strongly demanded in the NFT ecosystem.

-Many of today’s blockchains, including Bitcoin and Ethereum, are open and public ledgers in the sense that there are no restrictions on participation and all transaction details are visible on the blockchain.
-In a public ledger, the transaction entities are only identified by their blockchain addresses, which are derived from the corresponding public keys.
-Public ledgers are generally considered to be “pseudo-anonymous”, which means that an address is linked to one person, but that person is unknown to the public.
-However, by analyzing the transaction graph and combining it with other information, it is possible to reveal the true real-world identity behind a blockchain address, as shown by recent research.

 As the first anonymous NFT application of web3 Ecology, we believe Green Lemon will have a positive impact on Polkadot.
-Especially for those NFT users who are very sensitive to private data.
+Users of NFT who value their privacy greatly will find it attractive.

 ## Team :busts_in_silhouette: